The Building Energy Use Benchmarking and Public Disclosure Program

 Cases in which tenant authorization will be required, include:

 Buildings in jurisdictions that already have an Energy Benchmark reporting requirement will not have separate reporting requirements to the State.
 It is anticipated that local jurisdictions will provide the report data to the state.

 Building owners who do not comply (as well as those submitting incorrect or incomplete data) may be subject to civil penalties.
 The CEC will notify the offending party of the violation and provide 30-days to correct the violation.

 Some reporting exemptions apply:

-We prepare your AB 802 Report for only $495.
-We do the work - enter the data into Portfolio Manager, interface with the utilities and file the report with the California Energy Commission.
+Let Pegasus prepare your AB 802 Report.
+We make it easy.
+We enter the data into Portfolio Manager, interface with the utilities and file the report with the California Energy Commission.

 For more information about the ordinance call Chuck at 415-497-3090, visit our AB 802 Frequently Asked Questions (FAQ) page or visit the website for the California Energy Commission website for a copy of the AB 802 Fact Sheet.